savetheclocktower/pulsar-tree-sitter-tools/README.md

 A grammar for tree-sitter query files is included.

+## Limitations

+* Doesn’t yet allow for inspecting of non-root trees (for example: a JavaScript injection into an HTML file).

 ## Planned enhancements

 * Ability to view or copy a node’s own `toString` (its description of itself in query syntax)